mattm8600/MattCave/Mechanics 2/Bending Stress.md

 - $M$ is the bending moment (from moment diagram)
 - $I$ is the moment of inertia perpendicular to the plane of bending
-- $c$ is the vertical distance above the neutral axis – The greatest distance from the centroid to the edge
+- $c$ is the vertical distance above the neutral axis – The greatest distance from the centroid to point / edge

 Steps:
 1. Find $\bar{y}$ and $I$